 Why It Matters: Will brands embrace shy away from or embrace controversy in the Trump era?
 And will Multicultural marketers be able to protect their seat at the table, or will brands shift toward Total Market?

-Donald Trump’s victory came as a surprise to many, and almost nobody was as surprised as Multicultural marketers who assumed that Latino voters were sure to tip the election in favor of Hillary Clinton.
-When the election went the other way, Hispanic marketers in particular were left wondering what this meant about the demographic they thought they understood so well, and just how much power and influence they truly wield on a national level.
-Now, they must find a way forward in an already fragile industry.
+Donald Trump’s victory came as a surprise to many, and especially surprising was the fact that left-leaning Hispanic voters were unable to tip the election in favor of Hillary Clinton.
+Hispanic marketers, in particular, were left wondering what this meant about the demographic they thought they understood so well.
+With Trump in the White House, an already fragile industry is entering unexplored territory.

 Trump Won.
 What Now?

-In hindsight, almost everyone can agree that multicultural marketers and media professionals were overly confident in a Hillary Clinton win.
-Now that everyone is over the shock, they are left wondering why it happened, and whether Latino demographics are as predictable as they thought they were.
+In hindsight, it seems clear that marketers, the media, and the general population alike were too confident that Hillary Clinton would win the presidency.
+And as the shock wears off, we are left wondering why and how it happened, and whether Latino demographics are as predictable as we thought they were.

 Latinos did not turn out to vote as many predicted they would, and a higher percentage voted for Trump than most anticipated.
-His anti-immigration talk was met with resistance, but in a country where a significant group of Latinos have been living legally in the country for generations, many did not feel that Trump was speaking ill of them when he talked about the danger of bad hombres.
-Others were drawn to him because of his opposition to abortion or a sense that he was less corrupt than Clinton.
-In an election that defied reason to many, putting the pieces together afterwards is a challenge.
+His anti-immigration talk was met with resistance, but in a country where a significant percentage of Latinos has been living legally in the country for generations, many did not necessarily feel that Trump was speaking ill of them when he talked about the danger of bad hombres.
+Others were drawn to him because of his opposition to abortion or a belief that he was less corrupt than Clinton.

-The million dollar question is: How does behavior in the voting booth translate into consumer behavior?
-Multicultural marketers need to admit that in this case, they may not have all the answers.
-What is certain is that Trump has not gotten any less controversial since assuming office, and many Americans are demanding to know where their favorite brands stand in such a heated political climate.
-The brands cannot hide for the next four years.
+Regardless of the true explanation, for marketers, the important question is: How does behavior in the voting booth translate into consumer behavior?
+Multicultural marketers may need to admit that in this case, they don't have all the answers.
+What is certain is that Trump has not become any less controversial since assuming office, and many Americans are demanding to know where their favorite brands stand in such a heated political climate.
+Brands cannot hide for the next four years.

-The fact that Trump could have won despite his openly aggressive tone toward the country’s largest minority group has many wondering how much Americans truly embrace diversity.
+The fact that Trump won despite his openly aggressive tone toward the country’s largest minority group has many wondering how much Americans have truly embraced diversity.
 Multicultural marketers must take the lead in guiding brands that want to elevate Multicultural perspectives, but this starts with some soul-searching.

 Unease in an Already Fragile Business

-In such a heated political context, many brands are expected to grow hesitant of embracing Multicultural themes in their messaging.
-A marketing professional from a multinational food manufacturing company that preferred not to be named predicted that depending on brands’ shoppers and how traditional they are, many will not wish to attract attention for political statements.
+With a president whose rhetoric suggests a rejection of diversity, will brands pump the breaks on including Multicultural themes in their messaging?
+Speaking to Portada, a marketing professional from a multinational food manufacturing company that preferred not to be named predicted that depending on brands’ shoppers and how traditional they are, many may not wish to attract the attention that comes with political statements.

 Multicultural is more fragile because its harder to demonstrate success, and there is less precision in metrics and more diseconomies of scale.
 Any major change in the mindset of brands, companies or the general environment has a greater impact on what we do.

-As Multicultural agencies looks for answers, general sense of unease spreads quickly due to a variety of factors.
-Roberto Siewczynski, the SVP and Group President at global marketing company Epsilon, explained that Multicultural "is more fragile because its harder to demonstrate success, and there is less precision in metrics and more diseconomies of scale.”
+As Multicultural agencies look for answers, one senses a general sense of unease in the industry.
+Roberto Siewczynski, the SVP and Group President at global marketing company Epsilon, explained that Multicultural "is more fragile because it's harder to demonstrate success, and there is less precision in metrics and more diseconomies of scale.”

-Any major event, like the polemic Trump presidency, can affect the attitudes of brands enough to shift budgets towards other market activations and put agencies in a precarious position.
+Any major event, including a polemic presidential administration, can affect the attitudes of brands enough to shift budgets towards other market activations and put agencies in a precarious position.
 Siewczynski continued: “Any major change in the mindset of brands, companies or the general environment has a greater impact on what we do.”

 Suggesting that the industry should take an active role in encouraging brands to invest in Multicultural, Executive Vice President of Advertising Sales at Hemisphere Media Group, Inc. Lucia Ballas-Traynor highlighted the importance of continuing education, including a need for policy advocates within the industry, saying, “Our industry needs to get involved.”